Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Introduction

-\paragraph{Structure} We proceed by formally introducing important concepts and notation in Section~\ref{sect:Preliminaries}.
-The theoretical framework of extended hypergraphs and their separation is established in Section~\ref{sect:basics}.
-Building on this framework we introduce the \logk algorithm and prove a logarithmic bound on its recursion depth in Section~\ref{sect:BasicAlgorithm}.
-Further combinatorial observations and consequent optimisations are discussed in Section~\ref{sect:improvements} before we present an empirical evaluation of \logk in Section~\ref{sect:empirical}.
-We conclude with a brief discussion of possible future work.
+\paragraph{Structure} We formally introduce important concepts and notation in Section~\ref{sect:Preliminaries}.
+The theoretical framework of extended hypergraphs and their balanced separation is established in Section~\ref{sect:basics}.
+Building on this framework, we introduce the core ideas of the \logk algorithm and establish a logarithmic bound on its recursion depth in Section~\ref{sect:Algorithm:ShortForm}.
+The results of our empirical evaluation are presented in Section~\ref{sect:empirical}.
+We conclude with Section~\ref{sect:Conclusion}.